riezahughes/dnd-character-api/README.md

 # How?

+ - copy `prisma/.env.example`, renaming it to `.env`.
  - Edit your connection string in `prisma/.env`. (it uses postgres by default)
+ - copy `.env.example` from root, renaming it to `.env`.
+ - Fill in the port you want to use.
  - `npm install` - install dependancies
  - `npx prisma migrate up --experimental` - migrate the database table setup
+ - `npx prisma generate` - set up prisma client
+ - `node seeds/resources.js` - seed the list of books from 5e tools.
+(Just an example Seed atm)
+ - `npm start` - Start the server.
+You can access playground at http://localhost:[yourport]

 # Thats it????